vielhuber/stringhelper/README.md

 }

-// ...use the loose comparison in all other cases if( $_GET['number'] == 1337 )
+// ...use loose comparison when appropriate if( $_GET['number'] == 1337 )
 {